Unsupervised Domain Adaptation for Low-dose CT Reconstruction via Bayesian Uncertainty Alignment: Methodology

-By doing so, we utilize the squeeze module in \cite{hu2018squeeze} to conduct global information embedding via global average pooling.
-As such, we can derive a more compact and representative latent features for Bayesian uncertainty estimation in latent space.
-Specifically, the global average pooling can be imposed for each channel element of each sampling embedding, \textit{i.e.}, $\mathbf{z'}^{S(T)} \in \mathbb{R}^{W^{'}\times H^{'}}$ as following
+By doing so, as shown in Figure \hyperlink{framework}{1a}, we utilize the squeeze module in \cite{hu2018squeeze} to conduct global information embedding via global average pooling.
+As such, we can derive more compact and representative latent features for Bayesian uncertainty estimation in latent space.
+Specifically, the global average pooling can be imposed for each channel element of each sampling embedding, \textit{i.e.}, $\mathbf{z'}^{S(T)} \in \mathbb{R}^{W^{'}\times H^{'}}$ as follows: